shadowquillapp/shadowquillapp/README.md

 ### Start Using PromptCrafter

 1. **Launch the app** from your applications folder or desktop shortcut
-2. **Choose a data folder** when prompted on first run
-3. **Verify Ollama connection** in the initial setup screen
-4. **Select your model** from the dropdown menu
+2. **Configure Gemma 3 (Ollama) connection** when the dialog appears
+   - Keep the default base URL `http://localhost:11434` unless you changed Ollama’s port
+   - Click “Check for models” to detect available `gemma3` models
+   - Pick a model (we recommend `gemma3:4b`) and save
-5. **Start chatting** and creating prompts!
+3. **Start chatting** and creating prompts!

-The app will automatically detect when Ollama is running and which models you have available.
+The app automatically detects when Ollama is running and which Gemma 3 models are available.

 ## Using the App